 - Keep your work area clean and well lit.
 Cluttered benches and dark areas invite accidents. - Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases, or dust.
-Power tools create sparks which may ignite the dust or fumes. - 3.
-Keep bystanders, children, and visitors away while operating a power tool.
-Distractions can cause you to lose control.
-Protect others in the work area from debris such as chips and sparks.
+Power tools create sparks which may ignite the dust or fumes. - Keep bystanders, children, and visitors away while operating a power tool.
+Distractions can cause the work area from debris such as chips and sparks.
 Provide barriers or shields as needed.